jovaughn-olivier/AI-powered-Stock-Market-Predictions/README.md

 The data used to analyze volume's correlation with stock price can be found [here], and the files used contained 5300 - 6800 samples with 7 features: Date, Open, High, Low, Close, Adjusted Close, and Volume.

 *The objective is to predict hospital charges.
-The dataset can found online on Kaggle[1](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset).
+The dataset can found online on Kaggle [1](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset).
 Many example solutions and analysis can be found at ???????
 [5]

 Data preview: